 The Company has developed a reinsurance management strategy which manages the concentration of insurance risks based on historical experience of loss frequency and severity of similar risks and in similar geographical zones.
-The primary objectives of the Companys reinsurance management strategy are to protect its shareholdersqfund, smooth out the peaks and troughs of underwriting result, provide the Company with competitive advantage, maintain sound and diversified reinsurance securities and develop long-term strategic partnership with key reinsurers.
+The primary objectives of the Company reinsurance management strategy are to protect its shareholdersqfund, reduce volatility in underwriting result, provide the Company with competitive advantage, maintain sound and diversified reinsurance securities and develop long-term strategic partnership with key reinsurers.

 The Company has formalised a policy on Financial Security of Reinsurers.
-In addition, it has a written guideline on Credit Risk Limit for Reinsurers which limits the volume of business that the Company cedes to any one individual reinsurer or reinsurance group during a year.
+In addition, it has established a guideline on Credit Risk Limit for Reinsurers which limits the volume of business that the Company cedes to any one individual reinsurer or reinsurance group during a year.
 The limit is set based on the reinsurer's country of domicile, financial strength credit rating and its size of shareholders' fund.